-- 3. The possible outcomes of the Academic Review Panel include: a written response from the student indicating their understanding of the concern and plan for resolving it; a written Plan of Assistance that outlines the actions to be taken by the student and the consequences for being unsuccessful in meeting its terms; approval of a leave from the program, pending specific actions taken to address the concerns raised in the Academic Review; and dismissal from the program.
-If the student is allowed to continue in the program the panel members may make other recommendations, such as placing restrictions or conditions on the student's continuing in the program through the development of a plan of remediation to address and resolve the identified problems.
-All written documentation submitted for the review and concerning its outcome will be retained in the student's file. - 4.
-Students may submit a written appeal of the decision made by the Academic Review Panel to the CTSP department chair within two weeks of the panel's decision.
-If no appeal is received during the two weeks following the Academic Review meeting, the recommendation of the panel will be considered accepted by the student.
+- 4. The possible outcomes of the review include: a written response from the student indicating their understanding of the concern and plan for resolving it; a written plan of assistance that outlines the actions to be taken by the student and the consequences for being unsuccessful in meeting its terms; approval of a leave from the program, pending specific actions taken to address the concerns raised in the student conduct review; and dismissal from the program.
+Each program handbook will provide additional information regarding the process of review.
+All written documentation submitted for the review and concerning its outcome will be retained in the student's file.
+Any decision to dismiss a student from a program will require the review and written approval of the department chair. - 5.
+Students may submit a written appeal of the decision made by the review panel to the relevant department chair within two weeks of the panel's decision.
+If no appeal is received during the two weeks following the review meeting, the recommendation of the panel will be considered accepted by the student.
 If an appeal is submitted, the department chair will provide written notification of a decision within two weeks of receiving it.
-Students may submit a written appeal of the department chair's decision to the dean of the Graduate School within two weeks of receiving the department chair's notification.
-The dean of the Graduate School will provide written notification of the decision regarding the appeal within three weeks of receiving it.
+Students may submit a written appeal of the department chair's decision to the dean of the graduate school within two weeks of receiving the department chair's notification.
+The dean of the graduate school will provide written notification of the decision regarding the appeal within three weeks of receiving it.
 The dean's decision is final.